 Child bullying is a serious concern that, unfortunately, many people, including celebrities, have experienced.
 Stars like Jessica Alba, Christina Hendricks and Madonna have all shared their stories of childhood bullying, and thankfully this brings more awareness to this very disturbing trend.
 Sadly, these five famous moms have had to deal with child bullying with their own kids.

-1. Jenny McCarthy – McCarthy recently shared with her viewers a story about her autistic son, Evan, being bullied at summer camp.
+1. Jenny McCarthy – McCarthy shared with The View, back in 2014, a story about her autistic son, Evan, being bullied at a summer camp.
 The outspoken mom revealed that her son thought that he was making new friends, but the kids were actually teasing him, unbeknownst to him.
 Eventually, the situation was talked about and resolved with the kids and their parents.

-2. Nicole Ari Parker – The Murder in the First actress was on Cafe Mocha Radio last year and briefly revealed that her 8-year-old daughter, Sophie, was a victim of bullying, by another little girl.
-She didn’t share all the details but said that she was spit on. “this child with this much aggression is absorbing something that’s happening in the house.”
-She said that when they’re that young she has compassion on them when they’re acting out like that.
+2. Nicole Ari Parker – The Soul Food actress shared her experience with Cafe Mocha Radio and briefly revealed that her 8-year-old daughter, Sophie, was a victim of bullying by another little girl.
+She didn’t share all the details but said that she was spit on… “this child with this much aggression is absorbing something that’s happening in the house,” she said.
+Parker said that when they’re that young she has compassion on them when they’re acting out like that.

-3. Lauren Holly – We spoke with the Motive star about one of her son’s being a victim of bullying.
+3. Lauren Holly – Tinseltown Mom spoke with the Designated Survivor star about one of her sons being a victim of bullying.
 The actress shared that she knew something was amiss with him, but it wasn’t until she investigated further and discovered that he was a target at school from a group of boys and was being physically abused.
 The school did not react quickly enough so Holly pulled her son out of school, and took to social media as a cry for help.
 That prompted results and the school finally sought to resolve the bullying, met with the kids and their parents and the situation was settled appropriately.

-4. Kris Jenner – Kris Jenner’s middle Kardsahsian daughter, Khloe, has ben very vocal about her years of being bullied in high school and even into adulthood from the media.
-She said kids and teachers were always comparing her to her sisters Kim and Kourtney, and she was constantly being called fat and ugly.
+4. Kris Jenner – Kris Jenner’s middle daughter, Khloe Kardashian, has been very vocal about her years of being bullied in high school and even into adulthood from the media.
+She told Life and Style magazine that kids and teachers were always comparing her to her sisters Kim and Kourtney, and she was constantly being called fat and ugly.
 “Having someone in your class call you fat, ugly, too tall and so on, you start to think all those things about yourself.
 And if you’re like me, those words are played on repeat inside your head.”
 It was the love of her sisters that saved her, the reality star reveals.